-This is a very common question asked by most victims injured in car accidents.
+This is a very common question asked by most victims injured in car accidents in Tennessee.
 Understandably, most people want to collect their compensation and put the crash behind them as soon as possible.
 However, it is in your best interest to understand what is involved in a car accident case because it often directly relates to the length of time it takes to resolve it.

 If you are looking to settle your case quickly, the insurance company will make you an offer at the very beginning of your case.
 They hope you will accept that offer because it will usually be low, and you might not yet be aware of the extent of your injuries.
 If you do accept the offer, your case can be resolved within weeks; however, you will no longer be able to collect additional money for your injuries at a later time.
 This is why it is prudent to be patient and not settle too quickly.

 Factors That Affect the Time to Settle Your Case

 The length of time your case may take to be resolved often depends on the following factors:

 - The extent of your injuries.
 You never want to settle a car accident injury claim until you recover completely or reach a point of maximum medical improvement.
 This way, you will know the full extent of your injuries and feel confident that you won’t face additional problems or a future surgery.
 Although your recovery can take six months or more, which adds time to your case, it is in your best interest to wait until you know the cost of your medical bills, lost wages, and the result of your pain and suffering.